UniMERNet: A Universal Network for Real-World Mathematical Expression Recognition: UniMERNet

+In real-world scenarios, mathematical formulas come from diverse sources such as electronic documents, scanned images, screenshots, and photographs.
+They range from single symbols to complex, lengthy expressions.
+Unlike general text recognition, formula recognition poses unique challenges in three dimensions. \textbf{Visual Similarity:} Many formula symbols look similar, e.g., \( \mu \) and \( u \), \( \beta \) and \( B \).
+This requires the model to have precise recognition capabilities. \textbf{Spatial Information:} Formulas often contain superscripts, subscripts, and other spatial arrangements, necessitating model's contextual awareness. \textbf{Inference Speed:} For complex and lengthy formulas, the symbol generation based on an encoder-decoder structure can be time-consuming, slowing down the model's inference speed.

+To address these challenges, we design the UniMERNet formula recognition network.
+This network enhances recognition capabilities by incorporating fine-grained and context-aware modules in the encoder stage and accelerates inference speed by compressing the attention operation in the decoder stage.

+Our architecture is based on the Swin-Transformer Encoder and mBART Decoder, which have been validated in various document processing tasks~\cite{kim2022ocr,blecher2023nougat,texify2023}.
+The overall framework of UniMERNet is shown in \Cref{fig3:archtecture}.

-During the training phase, each input formula image $\mathbf{I} \in \mathbb{R}^{3 \times H_0 \times W_0}$ undergoes an image augmentation module, which transforms a singular image representation into a diverse set of images, effectively addressing varied representations of formulas in real-world scenarios.
-The Swin Transformer~\cite{liu2021swin} encoder then processes the image to generate the feature vector $\mathbf{Z}$, which is fed into two distinct modules.
-The mBART~\cite{lewis2019bart} decoder receives the feature vector $\mathbf{Z}$ and interacts with the output text sequence via a cross-attention mechanism, facilitating the generation of the predicted formula.
-Simultaneously, the Length-Aware Module utilizes the feature vector to estimate the sequence length corresponding to the original formula image.
-This length information is encoded and incorporated into the decoder's input, providing additional context guiding the decoder in generating the formula.
-The decoder combines the feature vector $\mathbf{Z}$, token embedding, position embedding, and length embedding to predict the formula.
-The loss function includes both the text sequence matching loss and the formula length prediction loss, defined as:
+During training, each input formula image $\mathbf{I} \in \mathbb{R}^{3 \times H_0 \times W_0}$ undergoes an image augmentation module, transforming a single image representation into a diverse set of images.
+This effectively handles the varied representations of formulas in real-world scenarios.
+The UniMERNet encoder processes the image to generate a feature vector \( \mathbf{Z} \), which is then fed into the UniMERNet decoder.
+The decoder interacts with the feature vector \( \mathbf{Z} \) and the output text sequence via a cross-attention mechanism to generate the predicted formula.
+The decoder combines the feature vector \( \mathbf{Z} \), token embedding, and position embedding to predict the formula.
+For language modeling loss, we employ cross-entropy loss to minimize the difference between the predicted probability distribution of the next token and the actual distribution observed in the training data.
+The loss is defined as:

-where the $\ell_{lm}$ and $\ell_{len}$ correspond to language modeling loss and length loss respectively.
-For language modeling loss, we adopt a cross-entropy loss which minimise discrepancy between the predicted probability distribution of the next token and the actual distribution observed in the training data.
-Meanwhile, the length loss, $\ell_{len}$, use SmoothL1 Loss to regularize the predicted length of the mathematical expressions, ensuring that the model generates length prediction matching with the visual features from encoder.
-The definition of two losses are given by: